xcgd/web/web_widget_x2many_2d_matrix/README.rst

 label_row_totals
     If show_row_totals is True, this will allow to set a column label for the totals column.
-Default to "".
+Default to "". row_totals_location
+    Indicate where to place the totals column.
+Can be second (after description) or last.
+Default to last.

 Example
 ~~~~~~~